 Why do you sell t-shirts?

 I am extremely picky about my t-shirts.
 I wear them every day and want to be proud of what I wear.
-So, I make my own.
+I also am just a personal trainer, so, it helps me pay my bills.